 After dreaming about Pilates day and night, Chris began the 950-hour Advanced Teacher Training Program in Boulder in September 2018.
 Through her teaching and love of Pilates, Chris is inspired to help others improve their strength and movement, prevent injuries, and rehabilitate ailments.

-Chris teaches a beginner mat/tower class on Thursdays at 6:30am and offers student teacher privates as well.
+Chris teaches a beginner mat/tower class on Thursdays at 6:30am and offers student teacher privates on Monday and Friday afternoons.
 She can be reached at firstname.lastname@example.org.

 Interested in working at Kinesis Pilates?
 Email email@example.com.